OpenNBS/NoteBlockWorld/web/public/docs/guidelines.md

 These Guidelines will continue to evolve over time.
 This means we may take action against behavior that violates the spirit of these Guidelines, even if it’s not explicitly covered in the current version.

-While we’ll do our best to let you know when an updated version of these Guidelines are available, it's up to you to comply with its message: keep Note Block World safe, and help us keep making it the best place to share, discover and listen to note block music.
+While we’ll do our best to let you know when an updated version of these Guidelines are available, it’s up to you to comply with its message: keep Note Block World safe, and help us keep making it the best place to share, discover and listen to note block music.

 Thank you for doing your part to make our community great.
 Have fun exploring Note Block World!